nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="FilterRecipeCommand"></a>
 #### 5.4.7&ensp;Filtering Recipes — **`filter`**`recipe` (Jialei)

-This command filters all recipes and lists those containing all ingredients and tags specified in the command.
+This command filters all recipes and lists those containing all the ingredients and tags specified in the command.

 **Usage**:
 ```